edescourtis/typed-json.github.io/Readme.md

 Above data structure defines type `readyStatus` constant of `int` type that will only match `1`.
 Type `yes` is a boolean that is `true`.
-Type `readyState` is a constant primitive that matches `"complete"` string in JSON although in some languages that could translate to more appropriate contant values like [keywords][] in clojure.
+Type `readyState` is a constant primitive that matches `'complete'` string in JSON although in some languages that could translate to more appropriate contant values like [keywords][] in clojure.